RickWong/Captain/README.md

   <img src="https://github.com/RickWong/Captain/blob/main/github_cover.png?v=2" width="300" alt="cover" draggable="false"><br>
   <h6 align="center">INTRODUCTION</h6>
   <p align="center">Manage Docker containers.
 Instantly from the menu bar.
 <br>See which containers are running and which have stopped.
 Conveniently start and stop any container directly from the menu bar.
-Containers are grouped automatically if their names contain 2+ underscores.</p>
+Containers are grouped automatically if they are created via Docker Compose.</p>
   <p align="center"><a href="https://getcaptain.co">Read more and download Captain for free.</a></p>
 </p>